lukaspalkovic/DCS_wiki/DroneCore.Power-Peripherals.md

   - .Power board acts like a slave device
   - I2C address 0x20 (0x10 from jetson driver without R/W bit)
   - clock speed up to 1MHz

+&nbsp;
   Provided ROS package contains also functions to get information and control DroneCore.Power board.
-It`s possible, for example, to read errors from ESCs, read serial number or set drone-arm state which disables some functions of the board for safety.
+It`s possible, for example, to read errors from ESCs, read firmware number or set drone-arm state which disables some functions of the board for safety.
 There is also application in the provided image to control ESCs configuration flow.

 &nbsp;